Search here...

 With the arrival of 2022, I travelled back to Lolland.
 Back to my job as an archaeologist at Museum Lolland-Falster, back to the farm and the dogs, back to weekend adventures and a slower lifestyle.
 I was happy being settled there for the year.

-In September 2021, I’d met my then-boyfriend A who lives in Berlin, so I spent many weekends this year visiting him in the German capital.
+In September 2021, I’d met my partner who lived in Berlin, so I spent many weekends this year visiting him in the German capital.
 The first visit happened on the very first weekend after moving back to Lolland; a spontaneous visit as my younger brother and his friend were in the city and I wanted to surprise them – and that I sure did!
 I spent less than 48 hours in Berlin and lots of travel time getting there and back, but it was all worth it seeing my brother’s surprised face when I turned up!

 I spent the following weekend in East Jutland visiting my family, and finally received my UK passport.
 I’m now a dual citizen, y’all!
-The next weekend was spent visiting friends in Copenhagen, and then February arrived along with A who came over to visit me for an extended weekend.
+The next weekend was spent visiting friends in Copenhagen, and then February arrived along with my partner who came over to visit me for an extended weekend.
 I took him around Lolland and showed him some of my favourite places, and we brought little Kanzi along for our day out.
 I’m thankful we did as this was his last adventure; sadly, we lost him a few weeks later 🤎

 The following weekend, I was back in Berlin for another brief visit, and I came home with a bad mouth infection.
 Gradually, I stopped eating as it was too painful, and I had to take time off work because I was feeling so weak.
 After a few weeks, I finally healed in the comfort of my family’s home, the only place I wanted to be at the time.